How the Timing of a Motor Vehicle Trade-In Can Impact Sales Tax

 Car dealerships can be prime targets for sales tax authorities because their transactions are high volume, carry significant value, and often involve a complex set of rules.
 Applying trade-ins is just one of those areas that can make your reporting difficult, which sometimes leads to an audit or notice of assessment.
 When that happens, our sales tax professionals are here to help.
 We serve as consultants and representatives for auto dealers and other businesses in all facets of their sales tax, including audit defense, processing refunds or credits, and pursuing available tax challenges.

 Questions about vehicle trade-ins or other sales tax issues for your car dealership?
-Schedule a free consultation with our team today.
+Schedule a consultation with our team today.